 In 2003 my husband and I became accidental expatriates in France when we were adopted by a small brown and white dog and spent four years living in a village in the Languedoc.
 A series of articles for French Property News morphed into my second book, At Home in the Pays d’Oc, which won the One Stop Fiction Five-Star Book Award.

-Now back in England I live in the lovely village of Rustington on Sea where (as older readers may recall) Michael Flanders once encountered a gnu, and where the mobility scooter is king.
-I have just published a second book of verse, The Little Book of Rude Limericks, as a delaying tactic to avoid work on what I should be writing: Tales from the Pays d’Oc.
-Watch this space.
+Now back in England, I live in the lovely village of Rustington on Sea where (as older readers may recall) Michael Flanders once encountered a gnu, and where the mobility scooter is king.
+I published a second book of verse, The Little Book of Rude Limericks and then returned to the Languedoc with a collection of short stories: Tales from the Pays D’Oc.
+If you wonder who stole the Indian prawn or why a plumber spent the night in an olive tree, you’ll find the answers here.

 You’ll find me at Amazon https://www.amazon.co.uk/-/e/B00O36LKRE and I’m also on Facebook (Paw Prints in the Butter) and on Twitter @perdisma.
 If you fancy a lot of silliness and a few sobering thoughts, do visit my blog: http://www.paw-prints-in-the-butter.com